sachinms-tech/CareerAI/README.md

 - Software Engineer
 - Machine Learning Engineer

-CareerAI uses Google Gemini to generate career-related information and guidance.
+CareerAI uses **Google Gemini** to generate career-related guidance and information.

+---

 ### 📄 Resume Analyzer

 Users can upload a resume and analyze it through the application.

-The application extracts resume text and stores the analysis history.
+The application extracts text from the uploaded resume and records the analysis in the user's history.

+---

 ### 📚 History

-CareerAI keeps track of:
+CareerAI provides a history page containing:

 - Previous career searches
+- Career search timestamps
 - Resume analysis history
-- Search timestamps
 - Resume extraction status

+---

 ### 🔐 User Authentication